-The St George’s House 2018 Annual Lecture will be given on Thursday 14th June by Sir Christopher Meyer KCMG on:
+The St George’s House 2018 Annual Lecture was given on Thursday 14th June by Sir Christopher Meyer KCMG on:

 Britain and America: The Lessons of History